 At the time, I was still a touring musician, but I decided to branch out into writing pop music for other artists.
 By sheer luck I sent a CD to my friend who lived in New York, who was sharing an apartment with a guy who worked at RCA Records.
 He gave the CD to his boss, who was an A&R for NSYNC.
 So in 1998 I got a phone call from the boss of RCA, saying he loved the music and wanted one of the songs from my CD.
-That kick-started my career of working in America, and from 1999 to 2004 I was signed to Warner/Chappell, which is how I got to work in lots of different studios like Ocean Way, Hit Factory and Capital Records, mostly recording young pop artists.
+That kick-started my career of working in America, and from 1999 to 2004 I was signed to Warner/Chappell, which is how I got to work in lots of different studios like Ocean Way, Hit Factory and Capitol Studios, mostly recording young pop artists.

-And then as the boy-band era gained steam, I've heard that you became acquainted with the Cheiron group, which Max Martin was a part of.
+And then as the boy-band era gained steam, I’ve heard that you became acquainted with the Cheiron group, which Max Martin was part of.
 What effect did meeting them have on your career?

 I had my studio just 100 meters away from theirs.
 We were in the same age range and would eat lunch at the same places.
-Sometimes they'd have a young artist with them that I didn't recognize, but who later turned out to be Britney Spears, and when I started working in America, the Cheiron guys had already paved the way for Swedish producers.
-I think Sweden's music industry owes a whole lot to Max Martin and Denniz Pop for what they did for the scene in the 90s.
-It was all made possible because Dennis Pop, who was doing remixes as a DJ, used his club music sensibility to create pop music, and Max Martin built on that from '98 onwards.
+Sometimes they’d have a young artist with them who I didn’t recognize, but later turned out to be Britney Spears, and when I started working in America, the Cheiron guys had already paved the way for Swedish producers.
+I think Sweden’s music industry owes a whole lot to Max Martin and Denniz Pop for what they did for the scene in the 90s.
+It was all made possible because Denniz Pop, who was doing remixes as a DJ, used his club music sensibilities to create pop music, and Max Martin built on that from ’98 onwards.